 All of the children have received the second, third, or fourth reader as well as the word cards that match each reader.
 Well done!
 There are many comprehension activities that must be taught and learned and new readers will not be given out until enough comprehension work has been completed.
 As well, reading fluency must be adequate before new readers will be given.
 At home, do daily work to help your child memorize the word cards.
 At the back of each reader you will see the list of words and the order in which they are taught.
 At least one story from the reader should be attempted every day.

-We are now working on the short vowel sound for a.
-Words such cat, ran, tap and Pam.
-Please work on finding, spelling, and reading words with the short a sound.
+We are now working on the short vowel sound for i.
+Words such pit, win, tip and hid.
+Please work on finding, spelling, and reading words with the short i sound.
 Thank you for all of your help.

 Spelling tests occur on Fridays this year.